For passengers arriving by air in Germany there are a number of onward transport options to get to Amsterdam, Netherlands.

 Düsseldorf has Germany's 3rd largest airport located about 8km north of the city.
 It has excellent connections throughout Europe and is a major hub of Air Berlin (Oneworld).
 Düsseldorf airport has its own railway station (Bahnhof Düsseldorf Flughafen) accessible from the terminal via the Skytrain.

-From the airport station you can take the S-Bahn (S1 or S11) to Düsseldorf HauptBahnhof (Düsseldorf central station) - this takes about 12 minutes and costs €2.50 (tariff: Preisstufe A).
+From the airport station you can take the S-Bahn (S11) to Düsseldorf HauptBahnhof (Düsseldorf central station) - this takes about 12 minutes and costs €2.50 (tariff: Preisstufe A).
 From there connect to the comfortable ICE train to Amsterdam Central which takes 2 hours 15 minutes.
 One-way tickets cost from €19 (2nd class) or €49 (1st class), book in advance to secure the lowest fares.

 "Düsseldorf" Weeze Airport (NRN) to Amsterdam

-There is also a Dutch coach service from Weeze to Amsterdam (via Nijmegen and Utrecht) run by AirExpressBus.
-There are only 2 daily services departing Weeze - one during the afternoon or early evening and the other at 2359.
+2. Direct Coach to Amsterdam: There is also a Dutch coach service from Weeze to Amsterdam (via Eindhoven and Utrecht) run by AirExpressBus.
+The timetable varies somewhat with up to 3x daily services departing from Weeze - usually one during the afternoon and/or early evening and the other at 2359.
 This midnight departure is useful as there are no night trains between Nijmegen and Amsterdam.
 The journey costs €37 one-way and €72 return to Amsterdam and takes approximately 3 1/2 hours.
 The bus stops on Prins Hendrikkade opposite Amsterdam Central station.

 For a visual overview of all international train services to Amsterdam, check out our international rail connections map